TrelaDev-Innowise/Library3000/README.md

 ---

 📌 Make sure Docker is running before starting the application.
 All API endpoints can be tested using the Postman collection located in the `Postman/` directory.

+🗂️ The collection of requests is included in the Postman/ folder — import it into Postman to quickly access and test all endpoints.